mastersign/Mastersign.DisplayManager/README.md

 `QueryDisplayConfig`, `GetDisplayConfigBufferSize` and `SetDisplayConfig` in the `User32.dll`.
 It does nothing more then to query the current configuration and store it with the .NET XML serialization into a file.
-For restore it just loads the configuration with .NET XML deserializaton and passes them to the Windows API.
+For restore, it just loads the configuration with .NET XML deserializaton and passes them to the Windows API.

 ## Acknowledgements